 Sec.
 6.4.7.
 Processing Tribal Gaming License Applications.
 Each applicant for a tribal gaming license shall submit the completed application along with the required information and an application fee, if required, to the Tribal Gaming Agency in accordance with the rules and regulations of that agency.
-At a minimum, the Tribal Gaming Agency shall require submission and consideration of all information required under IGRA, including section 556.4 if Title 25 of the Code of Federal Regulations, for licensing primary management officials and key employees.
-For applicants that are business entities, these licensing requirements shall apply to the entity as well (i) each of its officers and directors; (ii) each of its principal management employees, including each any chief executive officer, chief financial officer, chief operating officer, and general (iii) each of its owners or partners if an unincorporated business, (iv) each of its shareholders who owns more than 10 percent of the shares of the corporation, if a corporation; and (v) each person or entity (other than a financial institution that the Tribal Gaming Agency has determined does not require a license under the preceding section) that, alone or in combination with others, has provided financing in connection with any gaming authorized under this Gaming Compact, if that person or entity provided more that 10 percent of (a) the start up capital, (b) the operating capital over a 12-month period or (c) a combination thereof.

-For purposes of this Section, where there is any commonality of the characteristics each of its officers and directors; (ii) each of its principal management employees, identified in clauses (i) to (v), inclusive, between any two or more entities, those including any chief executive officer, chief financial officer, chief operating officer, entities may be deemed to be a single entity.
-Nothing herein precludes the Tribe or and general manager; (iii) each of its owners or pariners, if an unincorporated Tribal Gaming Agency from requiring more stringent licensing requirements.
+At a minimum, the Tribal Gaming Agency shall require submission and consideration of all information required under IGRA, including Section 556.4 of Title 25 of the Code of Federal Regulations, for licensing primary management officials and key employees.
+For applicants who are business entities, these licensing provisions shall apply to the entity as well as: (i) each of its officers and directors; (ii) each of its principal management employees, including any chief executive officer, chief financial officer, chief operating officer, and general manager; (iii) each of its owners or partners, if an unincorporated business; (iv) each of its shareholders who owns more than 10 percent of the shares of the corporation, if a corporation; and (v) each person or entity (other than a financial institution that the Tribal Gaming Agency has determined does not require a license under the preceding section) that, alone or in combination with others, has provided financing in connection with any gaming authorized under this Gaming Compact, if that person or entity provided more than 10 percent of (a) the start-up capital, (b) the operating capital over a 12-month period, or (c) a combination thereof.
+For purposes of this Section, where there is any commonality of the characteristics identified in clauses (i) to (v), inclusive, between any two or more entities, those entities may be deemed to be a single entity.
+Nothing herein precludes the Tribe or Tribal Gaming Agency from requiring more stringent licensing requirements.